Where is Nar Phu valley?

-Nar Phu Valley Trekking, opened for tourism only in 2003, is the least explored and most exotic trek in Nepal.
+Nar Phu valley is one of the most exotic and least explored trekking destinations in the rain shadow of the Himalaya in Nepal enfolded between the more visited Annapurna and Manaslu region.
+It is a real Himalayan wilderness experience that is as unforgettable as it is spectacular.
 Due to its isolated existence, Nar Phus Tibetan culture has remained undisturbed for centuries.
 They have retained their age-old nomadic yak-herding lifestyle.
 It is like travelling back in time to visit these enchanting stone villages beneath the snow capped Annapurnas.

 - few trekkers have visited the recently opened region of Nar and Phu valley